What is an ordinary watercourse?

 As the Lead Local Flood Authority, we apply the Land Drainage Act 1991 for works on ordinary watercourses.
 This means we may serve notice on the riparian owner to maintain the flow through the channel.

-Any works that directly affect the flow of water in the ordinary watercourse will need to be consented by Hertfordshire County Council following the consent process.
+Any works that directly affect the flow of water in the ordinary watercourse will need our consent following the consent process.
 This includes any permanent and/or temporary works.

 Maintenance works do not require consent.

 If you are unsure as to whether you need consent, please contact us to seek advice: